ivaaak/CSharp-RabbitMQ/README.md

-# CSharp RabbitMQ - Consumer and Producer Demo
+# C# - RabbitMQ - Consumer and Producer Demo

 A project which consists of 2 applications - a Consumer and Producer to be used by the RabbitMQ Message Broker (in C#).